The Effect of Omitted Variables on the Sign of Regression Coefficients: Setup and Identification Analysis

 The parameter $\delta$ depends on two terms: \begin{enumerate} \item (``Selection on unobservables'') Regress $X$ on $(1,\gamma_{2,\text{long}}'W_2)$ and get the coefficient on the index $\gamma_{2,\text{long}}'W_2$.

-\item (``Selection on observables'') Regress $X$ on $(1,\gamma_{1,\text{long}}'W_1)$ and get the coefficient on the index $\gamma_{1,\text{long}}'W_1$. \end{enumerate} $\delta$ is the ratio of these two regression coefficients. $\delta$ is not known from the data since it depends on $W_2$, which is not observed, and $(\gamma_{1,\text{long}},\gamma_{2,\text{long}})$ which are also unknown.
+\item (``Selection on observables'') Regress $X$ on $(1,\gamma_{1,\text{long}}'W_1)$ and get the coefficient on the index $\gamma_{1,\text{long}}'W_1$. \end{enumerate} $\delta$ is the ratio of these two regression coefficients. $\delta$ is not known from the data since it depends on $W_2$, which is not observed, and $(\gamma_{1,\text{long}},\gamma_{2,\text{long}})$, which are also unknown.
 Instead, we will study what can be said about $\beta_\text{long}$ under assumptions on $\delta$.
-Several papers propose alternative sensitivity parameters, including \cite{CinelliHazlett2020} and \cite{DMP2022}.
+Several papers propose alternative sensitivity parameters, including \cite{CinelliHazlett2020} and \cite{DMP2025ident}.
 In this paper we instead use the same sensitivity parameter $\delta$ as \cite{Oster2019}, since our focus here is to study the implications of using different kinds of breakdown points.
-See \cite{Oster2019}, \citet[section 6.3]{CinelliHazlett2020}, and \citet[appendix A.1]{DMP2022} for further discussion of the interpretation of $\delta$.
+We give more discussion of $\delta$'s interpretation in Section \ref{sec:delta_discussion} below.